How to become a project manager (and why it’s a great career)

 1. Identify and start closing your biggest skills gaps

-Most people have at least a couple of the basic skills required in project management.
-You may have useful technical skills in an area like data analytics, or a few valuable soft skills, such as communication and time management.
+You may already have useful technical skills in an area like data analytics or a few valuable soft skills, such as communication and time management.

 Use the list above to find gaps in your knowledge and start planning your development.
 Prioritize your weakest areas to build a well-rounded skill set faster.
 You can then use project management courses to dive deeper into specific areas.